mithrayls/sempub/README.md

 I DON'T RECOMMEND USING THIS YET!
 PLEASE WAIT FOR VERSION 1.0.0 !!!🚨⚠️🔥⚡🚨⚠️🔥⚡🚨⚠️🔥⚡ IF YOU DO YOUR S WILL POTENTIALLY BREAK LOL 🔥

+If you are trying to get this working, you will most likely need to npm init and have your git remote set up already.

 ## Installation

 ```bash